Brian-Masse/UIUniversals/README.md

 ---

-### **Colors**
+## **Colors**

 ```
 @available(iOS 13.0, *)
 public class Colors
 ```

 The colors class is a container for default and provided colors.
 Base Colors and the accent Colors can be modified via the `setColors` method.
 The class can be extended to house additional default Colors for an application.
+The Colors class has not initializers.

 **_Accent Color_**